k0pernicus/FrameTech/README.md

 2. Improve the shaders bindings,
 3. Make a todo statement about what to move from pipeline / render / swapchain / ... to ...,
 4. Make the configuration external to the build (like FPS limit),
-5. Redo the build (CMakeFiles, etc...) as it is a mess at first.